oakmac/cuttle/README.md

 Under the hood, Cuttle is not hiding a lot of magic from you.
 It uses standard ClojureScript workflow tools to perform its operations.
-It uses Leiningen with the lein-cljsbuild plugin, and the mies template for creating new projects.
+It uses Leiningen with the lein-cljsbuild plugin listed in your project.clj, and the mies template for creating new projects.
 Thus, it should produce the same expected behavior as these standard tools.

-Cuttle is itself a ClojureScript application which runs on a Node/Chromium amalgamation called Atom Shell. :)  We hope this tool encourages you to explore building ClojureScript apps for the browser, Node, and other JS-targetted platforms.
+Cuttle is itself a ClojureScript application :) (running on a Node/Chromium framework called Atom Shell).
+We hope this tool encourages you to explore building ClojureScript apps for the browser, Node, and other JS-targetted platforms.